List of Aqua Teen Hunger Force characters: Master Shake

-Voiced by Dana Snyder, Master Shake (or simply Shake) is a mean-spirited, narcissistic, obnoxious, lazy, shallow, selfish and idiotic milkshake.
+Voiced by Dana Snyder, Master Shake (or simply Shake) is a mean-spirited, narcissistic, obnoxious, lazy, shallow, selfish, manipulative and idiotic milkshake.
 When the Aqua Teens solve crimes, Master Shake claims to be the leader, despite rarely accomplishing anything and usually obstructing progress and leaving the actual work to Frylock.
 His special powers are emitting charged blobs of pistachio milkshake from his straw and making any small object he throws to the ground explode, though the latter is not noticed by himself or other characters.
 Shake particularly loathes Meatwad and goes out of his way to torment and bamboozle him with elaborate schemes.
 Master Shake also frequently tries to con other characters, notably Carl, though it always fails thanks to his selfishness, greed, gullibility or any of his other glaring character flaws.
 He engages in various get-rich-quick schemes that are poorly thought out and usually illegal in nature.
 Even when Master Shake's plans do work out, he usually miscalculates and does not earn profits but incurs incredible losses.
 Carl is often his business partner in these ridiculous schemes.
 Shake is also extremely lazy and balks at the idea of completing chores, let alone getting a job; the few times he has held a job ended with Shake abandoning his post and, on one occasion, trying to embezzle the register on his way out.
-Shake is extremely vain and self-absorbed and frequently acts out to get attention.
+Shake is extremely vain and self-absorbed and frequently acts out to get attention, or even brags about skills and accomplishments he obviously lacks.
 According to one critic he is "voiced, as always, with wonderful snarkiness by Dana Snyder."

 Frylock

 Voiced by Carey Means, Franklin French Frylock (known simply as Frylock) is a floating box of French fries who has laser-shooting contact lenses, dental braces and a goatee.
-He is easily the series' smartest character and often saves Shake and Meatwad from danger.
+He is easily the series' smartest and most mature character and often saves Shake and Meatwad from danger.
 His special powers are levitation and various eye beams, both powered by a large jewel on his back.
 He occasionally tries to be environmentally friendly, to the ire of Master Shake.
-Frylock often serves as the straight man to the antics of the other characters in the series and takes on a parental role towards Meatwad, but he also is known to act perverted towards women not normally considered to be socially desirable and occasionally engages in illegal and amoral sciences, sometimes at the behest of anonymous benefactors or black market buyers.
+Frylock often serves as the straight man to the antics of the other characters in the series and takes on a parental role towards Meatwad, but despite being the most level-headed and responsible of the three, he also is known to act perverted towards women not normally considered to be socially desirable and occasionally engages in illegal and amoral sciences, sometimes at the behest of anonymous benefactors or black market buyers.